 The Department of Chemistry has an outstanding program in analytical chemistry, ranked among the top analytical programs in the nation.
 Research in this field is essential to the development of new methods to address various qualitative and quantitative aspects of the biological, forensic, environmental, clinical, and other fundamental and applied sciences.
 It also provides critical tools for chemical analysis of living cells, biologically active molecules, metabolites, and various materials at trace and ultra-trace levels.
 As a result, there is great demand for well-educated analytical chemists in industry, academia, and government.

 The University of Washington is home to one of the largest biomedical research communities in the United States.
 With biologically-oriented research programs at the University both abundant and outstanding in quality, it comes as no surprise that the Department of Chemistry has a long tradition of strong representation in biomedically-oriented research, with faculty members from the areas of analytical, inorganic, organic, and physical chemistry involved in such studies.
 Not only are there a large number of biologically-oriented research programs in the Department from which to choose, but collaborations between research groups in Chemistry are common and further contribute to enriching the research experience.
-There are also numerous ongoing collaborations between researchers in Chemistry and those based in other UW Departments such as Biochemistry, Bioengineering, Biology, Genome Sciences, Medicinal Chemistry, Microbiology, and Pharmacology.
+There are also numerous ongoing collaborations between researchers in Chemistry and those in other departments, such as Biochemistry, Bioengineering, Biology, Genome Sciences, Medicinal Chemistry, Microbiology, and Pharmacology.

 An important area of research in the Department focuses on understanding the mechanistic details of reaction steps, such as C–H, and O–O bond activation, H2O coupling, and H-atom transfer, all fundamental events that are involved in critical biological processes.
 Spectroscopic methods including EPR, resonance Raman, low-temperature electronic absorption spectroscopy, together with crystallographic methods are used to identify key biosynthetic reactive intermediates.